#SketchnoteYourYear – the End-of-Year Sketchnote for 2022

 Year-end Sketchnotes from prior years:

-I don’t know what the 2020 Year-End Sketchnote will look like.
-What I do know is that I probably wouldn’t gather the information and really get this big-picture look if I don’t do this process.
-This year, it might go in my illustrated journal.
-I have mixed feelings about that, but I think I might try and fit it into my current sketchbook.
-We’ll see!
+I don’t know what the 2022 Year-End Sketchnote will look like.
+What I do know is that I probably won’t take the time to gather the information and really get this big-picture look if I don’t do this process.
+This year, my sketchnote will go in my illustrated journal.
+It will feel right at home there.

 If you do your own end-of-year sketchnote, tag it with #sketchnoteyouryear and tag me so I can see!